jekyll/jekyll/docs/_docs/installation/windows.md

 ## Encoding

 If you use UTF-8 encoding, make sure that no `BOM` header characters exist in your files.
-If they don't, Jekyll will break.
+If they do, Jekyll will break.
 This is especially relevant when you're running Jekyll on Windows.

 Additionally, you might need to change the code page of the console window to UTF-8 in case you get a `Liquid Exception: Incompatible character encoding` error during the site generation process.
 Run the following: